agourlay/cornichon/cornichon-docs/docs/dsl.md

   }
 ```

-It is also possible to enable the oscillations detector to fail the step in case of oscillation of errors.
+It is also possible to enable the oscillation detector to fail the step in case of oscillation of errors.

 ```scala
 Given I send_async_command_updating_search_index